 If a motor vehicle accident happens, many things take place.
 For example, occupants may fly from a window with extreme velocity.
 Compare the figures.
-Passengers who remain in a car during a crash have a greater chance at living.
-Statistics show death at three times higher if ejected from a wrecked vehicle.
-So a strapped in person is three times safer in a wreck.
-Seat belts do help keep drivers and passengers safer in a vehicle.
+Passengers who remain in a car during a crash have a higher chance of living.

-But let’s say they get stuck.
+But let's say they get stuck.
 So at this point, the body is partway out.
 The person is hanging halfway at the waist.
-And if the car rolls over, or gets smashed, that person will be hurt.
-This may happen in a side impact or a rollover crash.
+And if the car rolls over, or gets smashed, that person will be hurt or killed right?
+This injury or fatality may happen in a side impact or a rollover crash.

 As the head hits the tempered glass windows, they break.
 At this point, a person might shoot out of the opening.
 But on occasion, they get stuck and get trapped.
 If that happens, we call it a partial ejection.